gateio/gateapi-php/docs/Api/FuturesApi.md

 );
 $settle = 'usdt'; // string | Settle currency
 $contract = 'BTC_USDT'; // string | Futures contract
-$x_gate_exptime = 1689560679123; // int | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected
+$x_gate_exptime = '1689560679123'; // string | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected
-$side = 'ask'; // string | All bids or asks.
-Both included if not specified
+$side = 'ask'; // string | Specify all buy orders or all sell orders, if not specify them, both are included.
+Revoke all buy orders and revoke all sell orders and make ask

 try {
     $result = $apiInstance->cancelFuturesOrders($settle, $contract, $x_gate_exptime, $side);